The P in IHOP doesn’t stand for what you think it stands for

 Back in April 1970, Joni Mitchell released her album Ladies of the Canyon.
 It went on to become one of the singer-songwriter’s best known works thanks in large part to the fourth song on its second side, “Big Yellow Taxi.”
-Ostensibly about environmental concerns, it also took on larger themes of love, loss and appreciation: “Don’t it always seem to go/That you don’t know what you’ve got ’til it’s gone.”
+Ostensibly about environmental concerns, it also took on larger themes of love, loss, and appreciation: “Don’t it always seem to go/That you don’t know what you’ve got ’til it’s gone.”

 Now let’s talk about pancakes.
 For decades, towns and cities across America have been home to the familiar, if somewhat garish, blue A-frame roof of the International House of Pancakes.
 IHOP became the chain restaurant version of that old side table next to your parents’ couch.
 No one remembers how it got there, or really pays it much attention.
 Until mom and dad replaced it with a yoga mat.
 Then it became, Where’s the side table?
 What happened to the side table?
 HOW COULD YOU GET RID OF THE SIDE TABLE?